-“A through knowledge of Bible is worth more than a college education.”
+“To educate a person in the mind but not in morals is to educate a menace to society.”
 He was the first president to win a Nobel Peace Prize and the first president to study martial arts, which led to a detached retina after being injured in a boxing match.
 He was the first president to own a car, to submerge in a submarine, and to ride in an airplane (after he was out of office).
 He has a children’s toy named after him.
 He is Theodore “Teddy” Roosevelt, 26th President of the United States of America, serving from September 14, 1901, until March 4, 1909.
 Theodore, who grew to despise the nickname “Teddy,” was born October 27, 1858, in New York City, New York, to parents who owned a successful plate-glass import business.
 Theodore was a sickly child and, as a result, was homeschooled, which helped develop his love of the outdoors and his love for animals.
 Theodore went on to graduate magna cum laude from Harvard College in 1880.
 He then enrolled in Columbia Law School, but dropped out as he became more interested in politics and less interested in the law.
 Theodore married Alice Hathaway Lee on his 22nd birthday.

 After dropping out of law school, Theodore became a representative for New York City in the New York State Assembly.
 He was the youngest person to hold that position.
-Theodore was devastated when Alice died on February 14, 1884, two days after the birth of their first child.
-He then spent two years in the Dakota Territory, seriously contemplating becoming a rancher, leaving his infant daughter in the care of his sister.
-He later resumed custody of his daughter when she was three.
-After two years, Theodore returned, running for mayor of New York in 1886, however he was defeated.
+Theodore became devastated when Alice died on February 14, 1884, two days after the birth of their first child, and spent two years in the Dakota Territory, during which time seriously contemplating becoming a rancher.
+He left his infant daughter in the care of his sister.
+After two years, Theodore returned, regained custody of his daughter and ran for mayor of New York in 1886, however he was defeated.
 Later that year, on December 2, Theodore married his second wife, Edith Kermit Carow, with whom he had watched the funeral procession of Abraham Lincoln as a child.

 Theodore continued his political pursuits and campaigned for Benjamin Harrison in the 1888 presidential elections, after which he was appointed to the United State Civil Service Commission.
 He remained in that position until 1895, and during his time he fought against the spoils system, believing political positions should not be granted in return for political support.
 In 1895, after refusing to run for mayor of New York and regretting that decision, Theodore became president of the New York City Police Commissioners, radically reforming the corrupt New York Police Department.